tguttata/thatslifesci-1/_posts/2016-01-19-sea-turtle.md

 Today, conservation practices include outreach and education, community-based management (regulating or banning commercial harvests of turtles and eggs), turtle excluder devices in fishing nets, beach-nesting sanctuaries, and marine protected areas that encompass important sea turtle habitat.

 ![Fig 2]({{ site.urlimg }}20160307_Griffin_Fig2.JPG)
-Figure 2.
-A green sea turtle, and remora in tow, searching for suitable seagrass to feed on.
+**Fig 2.** A green sea turtle, and remora in tow, searching for suitable seagrass to feed on.

 The sea turtles mystique will not be the only entity lost upon their extinction.
 Sea turtles are important agents within a healthy ecosystem and each species fills a different ecological role.
 Habitats that are essential for marine life like sea grass beds and coral reefs are maintained by sea turtles through their eating habits.
 The enormity of a sea turtle extinction would be felt through countless ecosystems.